 Scotland TranServ brings together the expertise of two of the UK’s leading providers of management and maintenance services of roads and bridges.
 Balfour Beatty Group is one of the UK’s most successful contractors and Scotland’s leading roads contractor.
 The Mouchel Group is one of the UK’s leading highways service providers.
 Both organisations have wide range of experience in working for Transport Scotland.

 Scotland TranServ’s winter service runs from 1 October until 15 May each year.
-We stockpile up to 21,000 tonnes of salt in preparation for the winter period, soon to be stored in our facility at Polmadie depot.
-Our frontline gritting fleet of 35 vehicles fitted with snow ploughs can each disperse up to 18 tonnes of salt; resulting in quicker application and removing the requirement for return visits.
+We stockpile 19,000 tonnes of salt in preparation for the winter period.
+Our winter fleet of 41 vehicles fitted with snow ploughs can each disperse up to 18 tonnes of salt; resulting in quicker application and removing the requirement for return visits.

 The primary aim of the winter service is to work with Multi Agency Response Teams (MART) to ensure the safe movement of road users and to minimise delays and disruption due to snow and ice conditions.
 Our experienced team of winter experts utilise real time weather forecasts, computerised ice detection systems and overnight patrols to deploy our services accordingly.